typestack/routing-controllers/README.md

 ```

 If you specify a class type to parameter that is decorated with `@Body()`,
-routing-controllers will use [class-transformer][4] to create instance of the given class type from the data received in request body.
+routing-controllers-extended will use [class-transformer][4] to create instance of the given class type from the data received in request body.
 To disable this behaviour you need to specify a `{ classTransformer: false }` in RoutingControllerOptions when creating a server.

 #### Inject request body parameters